2024-2025 Season

 Sparks fly in this classic Neil Simon comedy about married life, transforming a cozy New York City apartment into a playground of comedic chaos.
 Meet the charming, mismatched couple Corie and Paul Bratter, as their love story unfolds with wit and charm.
 While primarily a humorous look at marriage, it subtly addresses the pressures to conform to traditional marital roles, emphasizing the importance of individuality and mutual understanding.
 Neil Simon’s genius takes center stage, delivering a timeless narrative that resonates with audiences of all ages.

-A Play to be Announced: April 18th through April 27th
+What the Constitution Means to Me: April 18th through April 27th

 Playwright Heidi Schreck’s boundary-breaking play breathes new life into our Constitution and imagines how it will shape the next generation of Americans.
 Fifteen-year-old Heidi earned her college tuition by winning Constitutional debate competitions across the United States.
 In this hilarious, hopeful and achingly human new play, she resurrects her teenage self in order to trace the profound relationship between four generations of women and the founding document that shaped their lives.